matter-labs/zksync-docs/content/00.zksync-network/10.quick-start/_partials/_local-setup.md

 For this tutorial, we won't need one.
 ::

-Once installed, open new terminal and run the command below to start a local node:
+Once installed, open a new terminal and run the command below to start a local node:

 ```bash
 anvil